s0rus/project-m/README.md

   You have to setup following variables:

   - `DATABASE_URL`
-    As we are using `Planetscale` as our database, you should create a database there, then click `connect` and choose `Prisma` as you way of connecting.
+    As we are using `Planetscale` for our database, you should create a database there, then click `connect` and choose `Prisma` as you way of connecting.
 Planetscale will provide you with a link that you paste in place of `DATABASE_URL`.

   That url tough is for production, for local development you should connect to DB using [`connect`](https://planetscale.com/docs/reference/connect) command (in this case it would look like this: `pscale connect {YOUR-DATABASE-NAME} {BRANCH} --port 3309`) and provide the `.env` file with `mysql://root@127.0.0.1:3309/{YOUR-DATABASE-NAME}`